jwl-7/c0de_gr1nd/python_explanations/int_as_array_multiply.md

 4. 123 &plus; 2460 &plus; 36900 = 39483

 ## Code Dissection - remove_leading_zeroes
-1. Define variables to iterate through the number and to hold the size of the number
+1. Initialize variables to iterate through and to hold the size of the number
     ```python
     i = 0
     length = len(num) - 1
     ```
-2. Create a loop that runs while _i_ is still iterating over the number and the current digit is zero
+2. Loop over the number while the digit is zero
     ```python
     while i < length and num[0] == 0:
     ```